SahilThorat11/Java_Programming/Assignments/Assignment_26/README.md

 # Assignment 26 :

     This folder contains problems related to Pattern printing in which input is taken from user as a Integer, problems are:-

         1. Accept number from user and display below pattern,

+                //  Input  :
+                //      Enter number of element :
+                //      5
+                //  Output : A  B   C   D   E
+                //
-   Input  : 5
+                //  Input  :
+                //      Enter number of element :
+                //      6

-   Output : A  B   C   D   E
+                //  Output : A  B   C   D   E   F

         2. Accept number from user and display below pattern,

+                //  Input  :
+                //      Enter the number of elements :
+                //          5
+                //          5   #   4   #   3   #   2   #   1   #
+                //
-   Input  : 5
+                //  Input  :
+                //      Enter number of element :
+                //      7

-   Output : 5   #   4   #  3    #   2   #   1   #
+                //  Output : 7  #   6   #   5   #   4   #   3   #   2   #   1   #

         3. Accept number from user and display below pattern,

+                //  Input  :
+                //      Enter number of element :
+                //      5
+                //  Output : 1  *   2   *   3   *   4   *   5   *
-   Input  : 5
+                //  Input  :
+                //      Enter number of element :
+                //      6

-   Output : 1   *   2   *   3   *   4   *   5   *
+                //  Output : 1  *   2   *   3   *   4   *   5   *   6   *

         4. Accept number from user and display below pattern,

+                //  Input  :
+                //      Enter number of element :
+                //      5
+                //  Output : #  1  *   #    2   *   #   3   *   #   4   *   #   5   *
-   Input  : 5
+                //  Input  :
+                //      Enter number of element :
+                //      5

-   Output : #  1  *   #    2   *   #   3   *   #   4   *   #   5   *
+                //  Output : #  1  *   #    2   *   #   3   *   #   4   *   #   5   *   #   6   *   #   7   *

         5. Accept number from user and display below pattern,

+                //  Input  :
+                //      Enter number of element :
+                //      5
+                //  Output : 2  4   6   8   10
+                //
-   Input  : 8
+                //  Input  :
+                //      Enter number of element :
+                //      6

-   Output : 2  4   6   8   10  12  14  16
+                //  Output : 2  4   6   8   10  12

 Commands used to execute these codes are:-